Current Reformation Trust Titles

 The apostle Paul declared that “what we preach” was “folly” in the eyes of many in his time (1 Cor.
 1:21).
 Such is always the world’s response to the gospel.
 But in our day, it seems that the method behind …read more

-In celebration of the five hundredth anniversary of John Calvin’s birth (2009), Burk Parsons, editor of Tabletalk magazine and associate minister at St. Andrew’s in Sanford, Fla., has brought together an impressive group of pastors and scholars to reconsider Calvin’s life and …read more
+In celebration of the five hundredth anniversary of John Calvin’s birth (2009), Burk Parsons, editor of Tabletalk magazine and associate minister at St. Andrew’s in Sanford, Fla., has brought together an impressive group of pastors and scholars to reconsider Calvin’s …read more

 The Prince’s Poison Cup